 How Nate Amendola Defense can Help

 Clerk Magistrate Hearings are complicated.
 They are stressful and they can be overwhelming.
-At the same time, a hearing is also a chance for an accused person to avoid formal criminal charges.
+At the same time, a hearing is also a chance for an accused person to avoid formal charges.
 A proactive approach is essential in these cases.
-Our founder and lead attorney Nate Amendola is a formidable, effective criminal defense lawyer with extensive experience representing clients before Clerk Magistrate Hearings.
+Our founder and lead attorney, Nate Amendola is a formidable, and experienced criminal defense attorney representing clients before Clerk Magistrate Hearings in Massachusetts.
 We are ready to get started on your case right away.
 Among other things, our Massachusetts criminal defense lawyers are prepared to:

 - Listen to your story and answer your questions about the process;